davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 The day I messed up the tie dye....now I feel bad every time I see Hans Humes on tv.

 Got my FCC broadcasting license.
 Made a PSA and a station ID.
+DJed on WCFM.

 Stomped on my friend's beloved cognac glass and it killed our friendship.

 Went to New York City for the first time.

 Went to Vermont for Thanksgiving.

 Went to Saratoga Springs.